-Financial Analysis and Valuation for Strategic Decision Making
+Financial Analysis and Valuation

 The main task of any executive is to create value.
 In order to do this, managers need to have the capability to assess the financial impact of their decisions which requires an understanding of valuation methods and financial analysis techniques.
 This course teaches you to evaluate the financial consequences of business decisions and how to value projects, businesses and companies.